Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 We first consider DNA replication and doubling of cell volume and surface area.

-For DNA replication initiation, the on and off rates of DnaA binding to ssDNA during filament formation obtained from smFRET experiments[^ref] were modified from the average quantities ($1\times10^5$ to $1.4\times 10^5 \text{M}^{-1}\text{s}^{-1}$ ) and from (0.55 to 0.42 $\text{s}^{-1}$ ), respectively, that were measured for genetic constructs with DnaA boxes (dsDNA signatures) preceding the ssDNA signatures.
+For DNA replication initiation, the on and off rates of DnaA binding to ssDNA during filament formation obtained from smFRET experiments[^cheng_DnaA] were modified from the average quantities ($1\times10^5$ to $1.4\times 10^5 \text{M}^{-1}\text{s}^{-1}$ ) and from (0.55 to 0.42 $\text{s}^{-1}$ ), respectively, that were measured for genetic constructs with DnaA boxes (dsDNA signatures) preceding the ssDNA signatures.
 The higher DnaA binding rate with ssDNA gives unrealistic fast replication initiation between 0.5 and 2.25 min with the mean of 1 min, which means a very short B period.
-However, the 4DWCM including the explicit diffusion of DnaA predicted a longer initiation time of mean time 5.5 min[^ref], where some cell replicates requiring 10 min or longer to form the DnaA filament and initiate DNA replication.
+However, the 4DWCM including the explicit diffusion of DnaA predicted a longer initiation time of mean time 5.5 min[^thornburg_maytin_4DWCM], where some cell replicates requiring 10 min or longer to form the DnaA filament and initiate DNA replication.
 Changing back to the slower DnaA binding rate in the spatially homogeneous CME-ODE WCM, the expected initiation time recovered with the median of 5 min.
 This highlights the influence of diffusion on the cellular behaviors, and the necessity to adopt different parameterization strategies with and without considering diffusion.

 There is a wide spread of times when each gene is copied.
 Starting with only one copy of the chromosome, second copies of genes near the terminus like fakA/0420 are available for transcription after 40 min.
 On average, the entire chromosome was duplicated around 49 minutes.